7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Related read for a luxurious Oahu stay: The 7 Best Luxury Hotels on Oahu

 If you’re staying on another island, you can absolutely do a day trip to visit Pearl Harbor.
 We did this tour and thoroughly enjoyed it.
 You can see a video of our experience above.
-Everything was taken care of and the day was incredibly smooth and easy.
-What an awesome way to visit for a day!
+Everything was taken care of, and the day was incredibly smooth.
+What an excellent way to visit for a day!

 Tour details

-- Sights visited: USS Arizona Memorial, Pearl Harbor Visitor Center, Pearl Harbor Aviation Museum, USS Bowfin Submarine, USS Missouri Battleship, driving tour of downtown Honolulu
+- Sights visited: USS Arizona Memorial, Pearl Harbor Visitor Center, Pearl Harbor Aviation Museum, USS Bowfin Submarine, and the USS Missouri Battleship.

 Do You Need to Take a Tour to Pearl Harbor?